linux-solution/Kafka_Docker_compose/README.md

 ## What was the issue?

-• In kafkacat command there is an option –b.
+*In kafkacat command there is an option –b.*

 This option is for listening/binding address and for our testing environment, the binding address is localhost or 127.0.0.1

-• And no need to create specified Topic.
+*And no need to create specified Topic.*

 The topic is automatically created when we create the Producer with option –t and Customer can connect to this topic.

-• When we run the “docker-compose –f full-stack.yml up”, need to make sure that previously downed this composer.
+*When we run the “docker-compose –f full-stack.yml up”, need to make sure that previously downed this composer.*

 So, when we can see an error in composer log after run “docker-compose –f full-stack.yml up”, you can repair this by simply run “docker-compose –f full-stack.yml down”.

-* The most important thing is to install Docker correctly.*
+***The most important thing is to install Docker correctly.***

 Please don’t miss to install docker dependency packages correctly and as important as User for the Docker.
 Explained at the top steps above.

 ## New Issue
-• Can not read records in Topics in Kafka UI
+**Can not read records in Topics in Kafka UI**

 When customer connect on UI via port 8000, if click one topic, can not read records in that topic even a few records are there as well as a lot of topic.